Map Making

 Before we begin, let's set up our environment with the program and files that we will need.

-Download the Andor's Trail source code by either downloading the prepackaged source files or by downloading the source code via Github (Click “Download zip” in the bottom right hand corner).
+2. Download the Andor's Trail source code by either downloading the prepackaged source files or by downloading the source code via GitHub (Click “Download zip” in the bottom right-hand corner).

-Unpack the source files.
-It doesn't matter where you place the files on your drive, just remember the directory you placed them in.
+3. Unpack the source files.
+It doesn't matter where you place the files on your drive; just remember the directory you placed them in.
 You should get a directory structure something like the following:

-Inside the directory AndorsTrail/res/xml should be a bunch of files ending in tmx.
+4. Inside the directory AndorsTrail/res/xml should be a bunch of files ending in tmx.
 These are the existing maps.
 We will be using them.
 Open Tiled and open the file “home.tmx” to make sure it shows up correctly.
 You should see the starting map in the map editor.
 Examine it if you like.
-In particular, note the layers available on the right side.
+In particular, note the layers on the right.
 Try switching some layers off to see what happens in the editor.

-If the file cannot be opened, make sure you are using the same directory structure as listed above.
-The map files use other files from the “drawable” directory, so make sure that this directory is reachable.
+5. If the file cannot be opened, make sure you are using the same directory structure as listed above.
+The map files use other files in the “drawable” directory, so make sure this directory is accessible.
 Ok, your environment is now ready for making maps.

 For more information about layers, please browse the Map Editor.

 Start by opening the file “template.tmx” in Tiled.
-This file contains the necessary setup for the tiles that we use and the layer names that Andor's Trail uses.
+This file contains the necessary setup for the tiles we use and the layer names used by Andor's Trail.
 It should be an empty 30×30 map.

 Use “save as” to save the file to something else.
 I'm going to make a dungeon map, so I'll save my file as “scarydungeon1.tmx”.